 Energy Efficiency Fuels the Economy

-By getting twice the economic output from our energy than in 1980, efficiency drives U.S. economic competitiveness and allows for less energy to drive a higher quality of life.
+By getting twice the economic output from our energy than in 1980, efficiency drives U.S. economic competitiveness and allows for less energy to drive economic growth.

-The 2.3 million energy efficiency jobs in the U.S. make up 40% of all energy jobs with 70% of the workers employed by small businesses.
+The 2.2 million energy efficiency jobs in the U.S. make up nearly 40% of all energy jobs, with over 50% of those jobs being in construction.

 Energy Efficiency Improves Lives and the Planet

 Without the energy efficiency investments made since 1980, energy consumption and emissions would have been 60% higher, and consumers would be paying nearly $800 billion more per year in energy costs.
-Efficiency’s benefits go beyond energy and cost savings, including a cleaner environment and improved public health.
+Though energy efficiency’s benefits go beyond energy and cost savings; their benefits also include a cleaner environment and improved public health.

 Energy Efficiency Policies Work